junxit/us-congress-bills-113/metadata.md

 - 2013-06-03 — Placed on the Union Calendar, Calendar No. 65.
 - 2013-06-03 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-93.
 - 2013-06-03 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-93.
+- 2013-06-04 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.